wesleyfriedman/react-router-nested-routes-web-0916/README.md

 Start out with a `MoviePage` component that connects to the store and renders out a `MovieList`.
 The movie list is presentation and just renders out.
 Explain that we're using Bootstrap columns for sizing but we could do this ourselves if we wanted to.

 To begin, let's take a look at our starter code.
 First, we have a `MoviePage` component.
 This component is responsible for connecting to our store and loading our list of movies.
-A common patter in Redux is to refer to these as `container` components and put them in a `containers` directory.
+A common pattern in Redux is to refer to these as `container` components and put them in a `containers` directory.
 Here we've named ours `MoviePage` - again, a common naming pattern for container components.

 ```javascript
 // src/containers/MoviesPage.js